-Chemotherapy alone — For patients with esophageal cancer who have not received preoperative chemotherapy or chemoradiotherapy, postoperative chemotherapy alone may be beneficial, although proof of a survival benefit from randomized trials with a surgery alone control group is lacking [142-144]:
+Chemotherapy alone — For patients with esophageal cancer who have not received preoperative chemotherapy or chemoradiotherapy, postoperative chemotherapy alone may be beneficial, although proof of a survival benefit from randomized trials with a surgery alone control group is scant [132-135]/

 Patterns of failure — The majority of recurrences develop within one year, and recurrences tend to develop earlier in patients treatment with neoadjuvant therapy as compared with surgery alone.
 This was illustrated in a series of 590 patients who underwent esophagectomy for adenocarcinoma .
 The peak interval for recurrence after esophagectomy alone was six to nine months, and more than 90 percent of the disease recurrences occurred by three years.
 In contrast, among patients treated with neoadjuvant chemoradiotherapy (ie, trimodality therapy), the peak time frame for recurrence was the first three months, and >90 percent of recurrences were evident by 21 months.
 The pattern of recurrence was distant, locoregional, or both in 60, 30, and 10 percent of patients, respectively, and did not differ in patients treated with surgery alone.
 A similar distribution of recurrences (distant, locoregional, or both in 55, 28, and 17 percent) have been reported by others following trimodality therapy .

 On the other hand, isolated local recurrences are more frequent after definitive chemoradiotherapy, and salvage surgery may benefit a greater number of these patients.
 This was shown in a retrospective analysis of 276 patients with esophageal cancer (78 percent adenocarcinoma) who were treated with definitive chemoradiotherapy at MD Anderson Cancer Center over a nine-year period (2002 to 2011) .
 The site of first failure was local only in 64 (23 percent); and 23 (36 percent, 8 percent of the entire cohort) of these were amenable to salvage surgery.
 At a median follow-up of 54 months for the entire cohort, the estimated three- and five-year overall survival rates for those undergoing salvage surgery were 61 and 45 percent, respectively.
 Ninety-one percent of the local recurrences developed within two years, suggesting that vigilant surveillance is more important in this time frame.
-(See 'Patients with SCC who have a clinical complete response to CRT' above and 'Impact of preoperative treatment on local control' above.)
+(See 'Chemotherapy responders' above and 'Impact of preoperative treatment on local control' above.)